How to Stop Climate Change- an Individualistic Approach

 6. Be Smart With Energy Use

 The biggest cause of carbon footprint is exhausting fossil fuels to produce energy.
-The most prominent reason why fossils are burnt is to fulfil human demands.
+The most prominent reason why fossils are burnt is to fulfill human demands.
 Less wastage of energy means less exhaustion of resources and more in-stock for the future.
 Consequently, you also save up.
 So, conserve energy by using 100% green power and switching to renewable sources like geothermal energy, solar energy, hydro energy, tidal energy, biomass energy, and wind energy.

 Now, the next time you have a thought that says 'I'm just one individual.
 My efforts will be insignificant.', this is the bookmark you need to revisit; because it is the little drops of water that fill the ocean.